 where $\|\cdot\|$ denotes the $L^2$ norm.
 Then we obtain

 This formulation equalizes the gradient norms of weighted losses, preventing bias toward any particular term during training.
 The weights are updated as running averages of their previous values, stabilizing stochastic gradient descent.
-Updates occur at user-specified intervals (typically every 100-1000 iterations), leading to minimal computational overhead.
+These updates occur at user-specified intervals (typically every 100-1000 iterations), incurring minimal computational overhead.

 \paragraph{Curriculum training and time-marching.} Despite the improvements described above, PINNs still face challenges in complex domains requiring high accuracy, such as chaotic systems like high Reynolds number Navier-Stokes equations where error accumulation can cause trajectory divergence.
 We address these challenges using curriculum training \cite{krishnapriyan2021characterizing}, which decomposes the optimization into more manageable sub-tasks.